 Even so, with the balanced 2.5mm you’re getting around 220mW into 32 Ohm.

 The E10K for comparison’s sake provides 200mW into 32 Ohm unbalanced and I’m able to drive both the HD600 and 650 fairly easily.

 - Related: How to Choose a Headphone Amp!

 Aside from all that, there’s another complaint I have.

-The location of both the gain switch and bass boost are kind of cumbersome to get to when you’re in the middle of a heated music listening session.
-Add to that both switches are entirely too small.
-So not only do you have to reach around back to get to them, but it’s fairly difficult to even flick the switch.
+The location of both the gain switch and bass boost is kind of cumbersome to get to when you’re in the middle of a heated music-listening session.

 So all in all, the power dilemma plus the annoyance of the switches brings the score down a bit.